 The country of Chile and its hot springs have so much to offer.
 There’s fantastic food (try the Pastel de Choclo, a corn casserole that nearly every family has a variation of), amazing architecture, and lively culture that is known for the high quality of its wine and beers.
 There is a bit of a dearth of hot springs in the central part of the long, thin country, but head either north or south and there are plenty of mineral bathing options to be found.

-Learn more about visiting Chile on our sister site, Leisurely Lifestyle.
+Learn more about visiting Chile on our sister site, La Vida Nomad.